sandhyaparna/Data-Science/Decision Tree/Overview.md

 ## Assumptions
 Predictor variables are not independent <br/>
-Nonlinear model - Predictor variables have nonlinear relationship among them (There is no equation to express relationship between independent and dependant variables <br/>
+Nonlinear model - Predictor variables have nonlinear relationship among them (There is no equation to express relationship between independent and dependant variables i.e model is constructed based on the observed data <br/>

 ## Algorithms
 ID3 - Information Gain (Binnary splitting of Continuous var) <br/>